Blog hosting: 6 best blog web hosting to choose from

 Now, onto what does it have to offer?
-Hostinger delivers 3 shared plans, with prices ranging from $1.39/mo to $4.99/mo.
+Hostinger delivers 3 shared plans, with prices ranging from $1.39/month to $3.99/mo.

 Hostinger’s plans are ready to meet a reasonably wide range of needs.
 All plans come with a free SSL certificate, at least 1 email account, and WordPress Acceleration.

 Apart from that, the plans offer the following:

 - Single – allows connecting one website.
 Alongside that, you get 30GB SSD storage, 100GB bandwidth, and 1 email account.
 This is enough for a personal blog.

 - Premium – allows connecting an unlimited number of websites.
 You also get a free domain, 100GB SSD storage, unlimited bandwidth, and up to 100 email accounts.
 This plan is recommended if your blog gains some traction and you expect more traffic.